Chyarpsh/aws-cloud-engineer-projects/p1-lab02-cloud-security-with-AWS-IAM/README.md

-Lab 02 – Cloud Security with AWS IAM
+# Lab 02 – Cloud Security with AWS IAM

-This lab demonstrates how I used AWS IAM (Identity and Access Management) to securely control access to AWS resources.
-The goal of the project was to understand how permissions, policies, tags, and IAM users work together to enforce strong cloud security.
+This lab demonstrates how I implemented secure access control in AWS using Identity and Access Management (IAM).
+The goal was to ensure that an intern-level user could only manage development EC2 instances, while production EC2 instances remained protected, using tags and custom IAM policies.

-This lab includes:
+This folder contains:

 Documentation PDF

 Screenshots

 IAM policy JSON

-Lab reflections and test results

 ⭐ Objective

-Build and test a secure IAM permission system that ensures:

-Intern-level users can ONLY manage development EC2 instances

-Production EC2 instances are protected from unauthorized actions
+To understand and implement:

-IAM users log in through a custom account alias
+IAM users & groups

+Custom policies using JSON

+Resource tagging for access control

-Permissions are validated using the IAM Policy Simulator
+IAM Policy Simulator for permission validation

+Secure login using Account Alias

 🔧 AWS Services Used
+Service	Purpose

-AWS IAM
+AWS IAM	User, groups, custom policies

-Amazon EC2

-IAM Policy Simulator
+Amazon EC2	Testing access and permission restrictions IAM Policy Simulator	Verify policy logic

-🧩 What I Built & Learned
+🧩 What I Built
 1️⃣ Resource Tagging

 I tagged EC2 instances with: